getsentry/sentry-docs/src/docs/product/performance/queries.md

 The **Queries** page gives you a quick overview of your application's query performance for the selected project(s).
 You can use this page as a starting point to investigate potential problem queries and drill down to better understand how various queries are affecting your app's performance.

-Open the **Queries** page by clicking "Query Insights" in the sidebar, under "Performance".
+Open the **Queries** page by clicking "Queries" in the sidebar, under "Performance".
 Alternatively, the **Performance** page also surfaces the highest impact queries in the "Most Time-Consuming Queries" widget.
 From there, you can click "View All" to open the **Queries** page.

 At the top of the page, summary graphs for queries per minute (throughput) and average duration provide high-level insight into your database performance.
 If you see an anomaly or want to investigate a time range further, you can click and drag to select a range directly in a graph to filter data for that time range.